 DisturbanceTable - Fire

 The DisturbanceTable for Fire defines the fire severity classes that are relevant to be tracked for purposes of habitat suitability.
 The keyword ‘Fire’ must follow ‘DisturbanceTable’ to designate that the following table reflects fire severity classes.
 In some cases only severe (> 3) fires are of interest, while other times low severity or all severities will be relevant.
 The SuitabilityWeight for each severity class can be any value between 0 and 1, which determines the relative value of that fire severity for habitat suitability.
-For instance, if a time since fire/age class combination is given a habitat suitability value of 2 in the classification table, and the fire severity class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.
+For instance, if a time since fire/forest type combination is given a habitat suitability value of 2 in the classification table, and the fire severity class affecting a cell with that combination is given a value of 0.5, the habitat suitability value for the cell would be 1.

 DisturbanceTable Fire